 Fluidigm Corporation (we or us) was incorporated in the State of California in May 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
 In July 2007, we were reincorporated in Delaware.
 Our headquarters are located in South San Francisco, California.
-We develop, manufacture and market microfluidic systems consisting of instruments and consumables, including chips, assays and other reagents, to leading academic institutions, diagnostic laboratories, and pharmaceutical, biotechnology and agricultural biotechnology (Ag-Bio) companies.
-Our proprietary microfluidic systems are designed to simplify experimental workflow, increase throughput, reduce costs, and provide quality data.
+We develop, manufacture and market microfluidic systems consisting of instruments, including aftermarket instruments and services, and consumables, including chips, assays and other reagents, to leading academic institutions, diagnostic laboratories, and pharmaceutical, biotechnology and agricultural biotechnology (Ag-Bio) companies.
+Our proprietary microfluidic systems are designed to simplify experimental workflow, increase throughput, reduce costs and provide quality data.